-In the past, I've sunburnt and not protected my skin as well as I should have.
+In the past, I've been sunburnt and haven't protected my skin as well as I should.
 Is it too late to prevent skin cancer and premature skin ageing?

 Your skin is your largest organ and has a long memory.
 Sun exposure and ultraviolet (UV) damage is cumulative throughout your life.
 Research shows that sun damage contributes to more than 90% of wrinkles, brown spots, premature skin ageing as well as precancerous and cancerous skin lesions.

 Limiting sun exposure is very important, as the UV rays cause the most damage to the skin.
 It often takes many years and sometimes decades for the effects to become visible.